 Sewing hot pads has never been easier and more fun with these fabric trivets!
 These super useful homemade trivets are a great beginners project and perfect idea to use up some of those fabric scraps!
 If you’ve been looking for fabric twine projects, this is one you won’t want to skip!

 Remember when I made this lovely fabric twine using some of my fabric scraps?
-I actually had a large project in mind for those fabric twine spools but as always, life got in the way.
+I actually had a largeer project in mind for those fabric twine spools but as always, life got in the way.
 Days went by and when I realized I may never get to complete that project, I thought I’d better put that beautiful twine to a good use as soon as possible.
 So I made this super easy, super fun fabric trivets sewing tutorial.

-Making trivets with your sewing machine using fabric twine is not only easy and useful (I don’t know about you but I never have enough trivets on hand!) but it’s also the perfect sewing project to practice your zig-zag stitch and a nice opportunity to use jeans needles and thread, if your fabric twine is pretty thick.
+Making trivets with your sewing machine using fabric twine is not only easy and useful (I don’t know about you but I never have enough trivets on hand!), but this is also the perfect sewing project to practice your zig-zag stitch.
+Also a nice opportunity to use jeans needles and thread, if your fabric twine is pretty thick like mine.

 With these fabric trivets project you will be able to make a bunch of homemade trivets in just minutes, create something useful and decorative while improving your sewing skills.
 These rustic trivets will add a personal touch to your kitchen and are as cute as a button!
 And these cute hot pads could make a great homemade gift idea for your friends and family that love spending time in the kitchen.